 Airplane seats are not made for comfort, especially in coach.
-But that doesn’t mean you have to suffer for the love of travel.
-It is possible to spend a long flight in economy seats without being completely miserable.
-Here are some simple tips to help maximize your comfort on long flights.
+But that doesn’t mean you have to suffer for hours, just to travel.
+It is possible to sit in economy seats for a long flight without being completely miserable.
+Here are some simple ways to maximize your comfort on long flights.

 What to wear to increase your comfort on long flights

 In most aspects of life, what you wear has a big impact on how comfortable you feel.
 Traveling is no different.

 So, the first step to maximize your comfort on long flights is to make the right choices on what to wear during your flight.

 One of the easiest things you can do to be more comfortable while flying is to wear comfy clothing on the plane.
 This doesn’t mean you have to wear pajamas or gym clothes, but you do want to choose comfort over style.

 Pick an outfit that won’t be tight or itchy.
 Make sure you can sit for long periods in your clothes without any problems.

 The more comfortable you are in your clothes, the more comfortable you will be in the airplane seat.

 You never know what the temperature on an airplane will be.

 I have been on some flights where I felt like I was in an oven.
 And I have been on some where I froze the entire time.